by Harvey and Laurie Bluedorn. Copyright 1998.

 Imagine this scenario: Mother calls up the stairs, "I will be reading in five minutes."
 Instantly five little munchkins come tumbling down, ever anxious for the next installment of Island of the Blue Dolphins.
-Intent on working with the new markers which Uncle David gave him, nine year old Nathaniel quietly sits down at the art table which Mother has positioned next to the art shelf in the living room.
-Seven year old Johannah picks up her cross-stitch project she is trying to finish for this year’s county fair.
-Five year old Hans plays quietly in the corner with his Legos.
-Three year old Ava happily sits near Mother on the couch sucking her thumb and holding Mother’s hair.
+Intent on working with the new markers which Uncle David gave him, nine-year-old Nathaniel quietly sits down at the art table which Mother has positioned next to the art shelf in the living room.
+Seven-year-old Johannah picks up her cross-stitch project she is trying to finish for this year’s county fair.
+Five-year-old Hans plays quietly in the corner with his Legos.
+Three-year-old Ava happily sits near Mother on the couch sucking her thumb and holding Mother’s hair.
 And little Helena crawls around examining the furniture and falls asleep on the floor an hour into the reading.
 All the children work and play quietly, never causing Mother a moment’s worry or distraction.
 She never has a need to tell anyone to be quiet or to stop fighting.
 All is peace and calmness.
 Mother reads for two hours, stopping occasionally to call for narrations, and then stops to prepare dinner.
 Is this reality?
 I think not.

 I determined long ago that if I waited for the perfect time to read aloud, I would be waiting forever.
 The reality is that, while children are small, you will have interruptions.
 The smaller the children and the larger the number of children, the more the interruptions.
 But motherhood is a continuous process of training these children.
 I have only a few years left before I have finished with my own brood.
 I hope that my sons and daughters will let me help with their broods.

 Question: What do you think of children listening to books on tape as a partial substitute for mom reading aloud one to two hours per day.
-My eight year old boy especially has latched onto several very good books, at least two grades above his reading level, which he has gobbled up because he can listen to the tape and follow along in the book.
+My eight-year-old boy especially has latched onto several very good books, at least two grades above his reading level, which he has gobbled up because he can listen to the tape and follow along in the book.

-Our family occasionally listens to books on tape, especially while traveling long distances in the car.
+Our family often listens to books on tape, especially while traveling long distances in the car.
 Many libraries have a large selection of books on tape.
 Your suggestion of having the child follow along in the book as he listens to the tape may be very good.
 This combines the auditory with the visual.
 But do not allow this to become a total substitute for Father and Mother reading aloud.
 You still need to do this, for your sake, and for your family’s sake.

-A method of Bible study which we suggest is Biblical and profitable is to have someone read a passage of Scripture, then have everyone in the family, perhaps in turn, ask the father a question about the passage.
+A method of Bible study which we suggest is Biblical and profitable is to have someone read a passage of Scripture, then have everyone in the family, perhaps in turn, ask a question about the passage.
 Before age ten, you may expect a child to ask mostly Grammar Stage questions of fact.
 By age thirteen he will ask more Logic Stage questions of theory, and by age sixteen he will ask more Rhetoric Stage questions of practice.
 If you accomplish all the academics, but leave out family worship, you will raise well educated practical agnostics.
 Family training in God’s word should be your top priority — far above academics.
 See our Appendix on Family Bible Study by the Trivium.